lapicidae/vdr-epg-daemon/root/usr/local/bin/README.md

 **Cache Consistency Check:**
 By default, the scraper uses a robust cache consistency check based on `Content-Length` and `CRC32` hashes of content samples from the server.
 This ensures that cached data is only used if the remote content hasn't changed.
 A simpler `ETag`/`Last-Modified` based conditional GET can be enabled with `--cache-simple`.

+**Proactive Cache Cleanup:**
+The scraper now performs proactive cache cleanup to automatically remove stale or no longer relevant cache files (e.g., for past days or data too far in the future).
+This helps manage cache size and optimize performance.
+By default, cache files for past days are deleted; this behavior can be disabled with `--cache-keep`.

 **Potential Slowdowns due to Cache:**
 In certain scenarios, using the cache can, however, lead to **considerable slowdowns**.
 This can happen if: